troperville

 • For the first time in a Muppet movie, the rods attached to their arms that the puppeteers use to control them are digitally removed.
 Doesn't distract you in the slightest.

-• Also played with: A Running Gag in all Muppet promotional material, the Muppets claim they are actually acting and not being themselves, but characters who are named exactly like them and had their exact same personality.
+• As always, a Running Gag in all Muppet promotional material ever, the Muppets claim they are actually acting and not being themselves, but characters who are named exactly like them and had their exact same personality.

 Walter: In the movie, I get to play this huge Muppet fan and, in real life, I'M A HUGE MUPPET FAN!